If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Body Odor

-1. Create the solution: Mix together three white, non-coated aspirin tablets in one cup of warm water and let them dissolve.
-Then add one tablespoon of cream of tartar.
+1. Make the paste: Crush three non-coated aspirin tablets into a cup of warm water.
+Add one tablespoon of cream of tartar.

 Foot Odor